Expression language

 ```

-– visibility state check: the condition will return `true`, if the component with ID `GesTextField1` is currently visible (e.g. another condition did not hide it).
-This can be used to make behavior depend on whether another field is on screen.
+– visibility state check: the condition will return `true`, if the component with ID `GesTextField1` is currently visible (e.g. another condition has not hidden it).
+This can be used to make behavior depend on whether another field is on the screen.

 * ```js